bertramdev/hcl4j/README.md

 ## Things to be Done

-* for tuples and objects are processed but not evaluated
+* for loop objects are processed but not evaluated
 * add more method definitions for base terraform functions
 * add handlers for data lookup modules